mdn/content/files/en-us/web/http/headers/strict-transport-security/index.md

 ---
 {{HTTPSidebar}}

-The **HTTP `Strict-Transport-Security`** response header (often abbreviated as {{Glossary("HSTS")}}) lets a web site tell browsers that it should only be accessed using HTTPS, instead of using HTTP.
+The HTTP **`Strict-Transport-Security`** response header (often abbreviated as {{Glossary("HSTS")}}) informs browsers that the site should only be accessed using HTTPS, and that any future attempts to access it using HTTP should automatically be converted to HTTPS.

 > **Note:** This is not the same as configuring a HTTP to HTTPS (301) redirect on your server.
-The url redirection and strict transport security have different implications.
->
+> The url redirection and strict transport security have different implications.

 <table class="properties">
   <tbody>